hassanjawwad12/sql/README.md

 Aggregation functions are often used with the `GROUP BY` clause to group results by a specific column.
 The `HAVING` clause is used to filter results after aggregation.

+# View
+* Creates a virtual table based on a query.
+* The point of creating a view is to simplify complex queries, enhance security, and provide a reusable and consistent way to access data.